MarkHershey/dotfiles/README.md

 It's a good idea to use a version control system (VCS) like `git` to manage your dotfiles in one place and a script to bootstrap all your dotfiles, so that every time you set up a new machine or a remote server, you just need to clone the repository and run the `./install` script.

-The install script is **idempotent**, meaning that you could run the script repeatedly without causing any unwanted effect.
+The install script is **idempotent**, meaning that you could run the script repeatedly without causing any side effects.

 Hope this repository gives you inspiration.